umbaranowska/COURSERA_visualizations_r_shiny_flexdashboard/README.md

 This app is available at https://umbaranowska.shinyapps.io/more_complex_shiny_app
 - **03_dashboard/** - Solution to the third peer graded assignment: recreating a flexdashboard with multiple pages and graphs.
 This app is available at INSERT LINK

-This repository was initially private while waiting for the assignments to be graded.
-I took this course in my free time mostly as a revision of R Shiny before getting involved in a project that was going to require working on a Shiny App.